Chairperson Andrew J. French

 Andrew French was appointed to the KCC on June 12, 2020 by Governor Laura Kelly and approved by the Senate Confirmation Oversight Committee on June 24, 2020.
 He served as Chairperson from January 14, 2021 to January 13, 2022 and was re-elected Chairperson on September 14, 2023.
 His term expires March 15, 2024.

 Before his appointment to the KCC, French practiced law with a focus on energy policy and the regulation of utility rates and services.
 He represented a broad spectrum of energy stakeholders, including large industrial energy customers, local school districts, and a natural gas utility company.
-He also advised a diverse clientele in general corporate, business, and civil litigation matters.

 Prior to his work in private practice, French was a staff litigation attorney with the KCC.
-During his tenure at the KCC from 2012 to 2017, French held a number of positions within the agency, including Senior Litigation Counsel representing the KCC Staff in litigated administrative proceedings.
+During his tenure from 2012 to 2017, French held a number of positions within the agency, including Senior Litigation Counsel representing the KCC Staff in litigated administrative proceedings.
 He also advised the Commission on legal, electric reliability, and cost-recovery issues associated with actions of the Southwest Power Pool, the Federal Energy Regulatory Commission, and the United States Environmental Protection Agency.

 French has a Bachelor of Arts degree in Environmental Studies from the University of Kansas and a Juris Doctor degree from the University of Kansas School of Law.

 A lifelong Kansan, French is originally from Reno County, where he grew up working on his family's farm.
-French and his wife, Niki, currently live in Lenexa, Kansas with his wife and son.
+He currently resides in Lenexa, Kansas with his wife and son.